In this post, we are going to discuss briefly how you can write good automated test cases by using 10 Golden Rules?

 Rule #1: “Prioritize Your Testing”

-Automated testing should be the priority of your organization.
-If it is not, you are certainly doing a disservice to yourself and everyone else in the development life cycle.
+Automated testing should be your organization’s priority.
+If not, you are doing a disservice to yourself and everyone else in the development life cycle.
 You need to keep this on your mind all the time so that you can talk about automated testing with anyone and everyone.

 Rule #2: “Have a Test Strategy”

-Automated testing will help you implement your test strategy, rather than the other way round.
+Automated testing will help you implement your test strategy rather than the other way around.
 Your test strategy should define what functionality you want to automate and how it impacts what you are doing in the organization.
 This is similar to stating which areas of your application are more important than others.

 Rule #3: “Have an automation roadmap”

-You need to have a clear picture as to how you will scale your automated testing efforts in the long run.
+You need to clearly understand how you will scale your automated testing efforts in the long run.
 If you don’t know where you are going, likely, you will never reach your goal.
 Here is a good idea for the roadmap:

 Focus on Interfaces (API): Automated testing should be concerned with how interfaces are designed and implemented.
 A good automated test plan will focus on core interfaces in your application and identify the APIs that cover them.
-Write the test cases to cover these APIs and make sure that your team follows the coding standards you have defined.
+Write the test cases to cover these APIs and ensure your team follows your defined coding standards.

 Deliver Fast, Test Fast: An automated test case should be able to confirm a business requirement within two weeks if possible.
-As an automation engineer, you need to deliver results fast and test fast too.
+As an automation engineer, you must also deliver results and test fast.
 If this happens, it will motivate everyone else in the organization to do the same.

 Rule #4: “Design test cases for interoperability”

-Don’t execute an entire test case if it covers a single business requirement.
+Don’t execute a test case if it covers a single business requirement.
 Break down your automated tests into smaller collections of requirements and execute them independently from the application point of view.

 Rule #6: “Have a reusable framework”

 You need to have a reusable automated testing framework in place.
 This will help you execute your test cases without any issues.
-A common test automation framework will not only bring more developers and testers on board but also make the whole life cycle easier, faster, and efficient.
+A common test automation framework will bring more developers and testers on board and make the whole life cycle easier, faster, and more efficient.

 Rule #7: “Have a stable automation environment”

 Your test case design should be independent of the environmental issues.
-For example, if you write a test case to carry out drag and drop operations on an image, it should work flawlessly on desktop, tablet, and mobile devices (iOS/Android).
+For example, writing a test case to carry out drag-and-drop operations on an image should work flawlessly on desktop, tablet, and mobile devices (iOS/Android).

-Rule #8: “Execute test cases on the right environment”
+Rule #8: “Execute test cases in the right environment.”

 A tester should not be in charge of executing automated tests.
 It is always better to have dedicated automation execution testers who will work with your team and execute their requirements.
-The reason behind this is that they need to ensure that the right test cases are being executed and that the underlying framework is stable.
+This is because they need to ensure that the right test cases are being executed and that the underlying framework is stable.

 Rule #9: “Monitor test results”

-You need to monitor your automated tests at the project level, team level, and individual level too.
+You need to monitor your automated tests at the project, team, and individual levels, too.

 This will enable you to measure the effectiveness of an individual on different projects.